Click on the photo of the schedule if you would like a link that can be added to your calendar

-Coming Soon!
 We are excited to announce the addition of a video scoreboard to the Crimson Stadium, which will provide an enhanced game day experience & educational opportunities for students!
-There are only a few sponsorship spots left, if you are interested, please contact firstname.lastname@example.org.
-To donate towards the Scoreboard, please click on the link below and select that you want your donation to go towards the scoreboard.
+To make a donations to the scoreboard, please click on the link below and select that you want your donation to go towards the scoreboard.

-Meet the 2021 Crimson Football Captains: Cade Cook, Aiden McMahon & Mason South
+Meet the 2021 Crimson Football Captains: Cade Cook, Sawyer Skanson, Aiden McMahon & Mason South

 2021 Crimson Football Captains